Unexpected Family Update Take 2 & How to Grieve with God

 Imperfect and real time.

-If I’m being honest, I AM grateful for the last 6 years of trying to grow our family… because I’ve been able to meet you in the MIDDLE.
+If I’m being honest, I AM grateful for the last 6 years of trying to grow our family… because I’ve been able to meet God, and you, in the MIDDLE.
 Not just on the other side of the promise.

 Because what do you do in the middle?
 When loss keeps happening?
 When the answered prayer and promise hasn’t come yet?